8 Signs Your Vehicle Suspension System Needs Attention

 6. Difficulty in Steering

 Another warning sign that something is wrong with your suspension is when you notice difficulty when steering, especially when you’re driving slowly.
-This may be caused by low power steering fluid, loose steering belt, faulty power steering pump, or worn control arm bushings.
+This may be caused by low power steering fluid, a loose steering belt, a faulty power steering pump, or worn control arm bushings in the vehicle suspension system.

 7. Uneven Tyre Treads